harinik05/Hurricane-Handbook/README.md

 This region contained some books categorized by ages to read during the stay.
 The features like Image and Text was used for this page.

 ## STEP 7: Too Late?
 The final button contained a three step plan for surviving during the hurricane.
 It gives a last minute plan for people who are stranded at unique situations.
 The Text feature was used for the page.

+## Test my Product

+### Getting Started
+1. Download Node JS using https://nodejs.org/en/
+2. To publish, package, and write code, enter this command: npm install expo-cli --global
+3. Create a project  on react-native: a.) expo init Hurricane-Handbook b.) cd Hurricane-Handbook c.) expo start

+  Expo start will display a QR code which needs to be scanned on your phone or i-pad camera and opened in the Expo Client App.
+4. Import the files from github to project created

+### Running the Simulation
+5. Save the files and scan the QR code to view simulation in expo
+6. The simulation will display the app logo and direct to homepage